Gluten-Free BrowniesJump to Recipe

 A good level of fudgy chewiness and that gorgeous shiny crackly top.

-We will have none of these cakey things that look a little like a brownie in shape and color but offer nothing of the wonderful chocolatey taste and chewy texture of the perfect fudgy brownie, are an insult to the brownie name.
+Those cakey things, which look a little like a brownie in shape and color but offer nothing of the wonderful chocolatey taste and chewy texture of the perfect fudgy brownie, are an insult to the brownie name.